Star Wars: The Clone Wars: Sequels

 After Star Wars: The Clone Wars was initially cancelled following its fifth season in 2013, it was succeeded by Star Wars Rebels (2014–2018), which is seen as a sequel that continues the stories of characters like Ahsoka Tano, while also adopting storylines originally planned for The Clone Wars scrapped eighth season.
 This was followed by Ahsoka (2023), a spin-off of The Mandalorian (2019–2023), which picks up where Rebels left off and further develops some of those unused storylines.

 Additionally, on July 13, 2020, Star Wars: The Bad Batch, was announced as a spin-off, focusing on a squad of enhanced clones introduced in the seventh season.
 It premiered on Disney+ on May 4, 2021.
 Though a spin-off, the series also serves as a direct sequel, set during the early years of the Empire.
 On October 26, 2022, the animated anthology series Tales of the Jedi premiered on Disney+, continuing the stories of The Clone Wars.
+On April 18, 2025, during Star Wars Celebration, the animated series Star Wars: Maul – Shadow Lord was announced, which follows Maul as he reassembles his criminal empire while training a new apprentice on the planet Janix.
+The series takes place one year after the events of The Clone Wars series finale.